 There’s nothing quite like lying in a hot tub in the freezing cold.
 It is a bit breezy getting into the hot tub from the dressing rooms but what doesn’t kill you only makes you stronger, as the saying goes.

 Reykjavík has seven geothermally heated swimming pools within its borders.
 There are 18 swimming pools in total in the capital area.
 The swimming pool in Laugardalur is always a favourite, as is Sundhöll Reykjavíkur.
 You can rent both swimwear and a towel in most swimming pools, but it is, of course, better to just bring your own.
 Most swimming pools also have public changing rooms and showers, but a few might have private rooms.
 The changing rooms and showers are separated between men and women.

 Start the new year with Your Friend in Reykjavik!

 Your Friend in Reykjavik has a range of walking tours to show you all the wonders of Reykjavik.
-We will make sure you make the most of your trip, whether you want to eat your fill or fill your Instagram!
+We will ensure you make the most of your trip, whether you want to eat your fill or fill your Instagram!

 Learn More About When to Visit Iceland:

 Please signup HERE for our newsletter for more fun facts and information about Iceland!